-- 10.3 The management company shall inform holders as soon as reasonably practicable of any information or transaction concerning the scheme which: - (a) is necessary to enable holders to appraise the position of the scheme; or - (b) is necessary to avoid a false market in the units of the scheme; or - (c) might be reasonably expected to materially affect market activity in the scheme or affect the price of the units of the scheme, or - (d) requires holders' approval. - 10.4 The following are examples of information that would require disclosure under 10.3.
-These examples do not constitute a complete list: - (a) a material change in the scheme's financial forecast; - (b) a valuation of the real estate of the scheme, conducted upon request by the trustee under 4.2(d); - (c) issuance of semi-annual or annual report; - (d) any connected party transactions, subject to the HK\$1 million threshold in 8.14; - (e) a transaction (other than a connected party transaction) the value of which exceeds 15% of the gross asset value of the scheme; - (f) a transaction (other than a connected party transaction) for services relating to the real estate of the scheme the value of which exceeds 15% of the aggregate value that the scheme committed to spend or has spent on services relating to real estate of the scheme during the twelve months preceding the relevant transaction:
+- 10.3 The management company shall inform holders as soon as reasonably practicable of any information or transaction concerning the scheme which: - (a) is necessary to enable holders to appraise the position of the scheme; or - (b) is necessary to avoid a false market in the units of the scheme; or - (c) might be reasonably expected to materially affect market activity in the scheme or affect the price of the units of the scheme, or - (d) requires holders' approval.

+Note: In considering whether an announcement has to be made under this 10.3, reference should generally be made to requirements applicable to listed companies under the Listing Rules (modified as appropriate pursuant to 2.26) and the Guidelines on Disclosure of Inside Information issued by the Commission to the extent appropriate and practicable except as otherwise provided in this Code or the guidelines issued by the Commission from time to time.
+Accordingly, it is generally expected that the transactions and financing arrangements contemplated under Chapter 13 of the Listing Rules, such as pledging of units by controlling unitholder or breach of loan agreement by the scheme, should be announced.

+- 10.4 The following are examples of information that would require disclosure under 10.3.
+These examples do not constitute a complete list: - (a) a material change in the scheme's financial forecast; - (b) a valuation of the real estate of the scheme, conducted upon request by the trustee under 4.2(d); - (c) issuance of semi-annual or annual report;

-- (g) a proposed disposal of real estate within a period of less than two years since acquisition; - (h) a proposed change in the management company of the scheme; - (i) a proposed change in the general character or nature of the scheme, such as the investment objective and/or policy of the scheme; - (i) a recommendation or declaration or cancellation of a dividend or distribution; - (k) issuance of new units (other than units issued pursuant to a dividend reinvestment plan); - (I) a copy of a document containing market sensitive information or any financial documents that the scheme lodges with an overseas stock exchange (where applicable) or other regulator which is available to the public; - (m) giving or receiving a notice of intention to undertake a merger or takeover; - (n) a merger or acquisition; - (o) a breach of the borrowing limit; - (p) material litigation; - (g) a significant dispute or disputes with contractors or with any parties; - (r) a valuation of the scheme's real estate that has a material impact on the scheme's financial position or performance; - (s) a major change in accounting policy adopted by the scheme; - (t) a proposal to change the scheme's auditor; - (u) a proposal to change the scheme's trustee; - (v) a proposal to alter the level or structure of fees and charges only if such alteration requires holders' approval; - (w) a decision or recommendation to request de-authorisation or delisting of the scheme: - (x) a proposal to terminate the scheme; - (y) a proposal to vary the intention stated regarding acquisition of properties within the first 12 months of listing (see Note (3) to 7.1); or - (z) a scheme enters into a contract to invest in Property Development and Related Activities pursuant to 7.2A.
+- (d) [deleted] - (e) [deleted] - (f) [deleted] - (g) a proposed disposal of real estate within a period of less than two years since acquisition; - (ga) any proposed acquisition or disposal of real estate (including any Minority-owned Property) (unless the size of which is less than 1% of the gross asset value of the scheme); - (h) a proposed change in the management company of the scheme; - (i) a proposed change in the general character or nature of the scheme, such as the investment objective and/or policy of the scheme; - (i) a recommendation or declaration or cancellation of a dividend or distribution; - (k) issuance of new units (other than units issued pursuant to a dividend reinvestment plan); - (I) a copy of a document containing market sensitive information or any financial documents that the scheme lodges with an overseas stock exchange (where applicable) or other regulator which is available to the public: - (m) giving or receiving a notice of intention to undertake a merger or takeover; - (n) a merger or takeover; - (o) a breach of the borrowing limit; - (p) material litigation; - (q) a significant dispute or disputes with contractors or with any parties; - (r) a valuation of the scheme's real estate that has a material impact on the scheme's financial position or performance; - (s) a major change in accounting policy adopted by the scheme; - (t) a proposal to change the scheme's auditor; - (u) a proposal to change the scheme's trustee; - a proposal to alter the level or structure of fees and charges only if such alteration requires holders' approval; - (w) a decision or recommendation to request de-authorisation or delisting of the scheme: - (x) a proposal to terminate the scheme;